-This program has an early application deadline and has the potential to fill early.
-Admission is rolling.
+This program has an early application deadline and fills on a first-come, first-served basis.
+Admission capacity is limited.

 What is unique about this program?

-King's has a particularly distinguished reputation in the humanities, law, the sciences (including a wide range of health areas such as psychiatry, medicine, nursing and dentistry) and social sciences including War Studies.
-It has played a major role in many of the advances that have shaped modern life, such as the discovery of the structure of DNA and research that led to the development of radio, television, mobile phones and radar.
-It is the largest center for the education of healthcare professionals in Europe and no university has more Medical Research Council Centers.
+King's has a particularly distinguished reputation in the humanities, law, the sciences (including a wide range of health areas) and social sciences, including War Studies.
+It has played a major role in many of the advances that have shaped modern life, such as the discovery of the structure of DNA, and research that led to the development of radio, television, mobile phones, and radar.
+It is the largest center for the education of healthcare professionals in Europe.

-King's College London is the fourth oldest university in England, has nearly 30,000 students (of whom more than 10,000 are postgraduate students) and is ranked among the top 25 best universities in the world, according to QS World University Rankings.
+King's College London is the fourth oldest university in England, has roughly 30,000 students, and is ranked among the top universities in the world.

 What is unique about London?